odradev/odradev.github.io/docusaurus/blog/2023-06-27-we-are-here-to-stay/index.md

 We will release new versions approximately every 1-2 months or as needed.
 Everyone is encouraged to propose a new Odra feature or enhancement.
 New proposals need to be discussed and approved by the core team.
-When the feature is ready, we assign it to the one of the future release.
+When the feature is ready, we assign it to one of the future releases.

 ![Odra Roadmap](./roadmap.png)